mkarageorgi/Beneficial_Dominance_Reversal/Figure4/README.md

 * Run `plot.Rmd` to generate the figure panels.

-Code and analysis by Marianna Karageorgi and Egor Lappo

 ### Programming environment

 The R scripts require the following packages: `c("tidyverse", "reticulate", "broom", "egg", "ggnewscale", "purrr", "furrr", "biomartr")`.

 The Python programming environment should be created with `conda` using the `env.yml` file in this directory.

+Code and analysis by Marianna Karageorgi (glm) and Egor Lappo (linked SNPs)